gmcmacran/TypeOneTypeTwoSim/type I/README.md

 Over the entire range of p, the likelihood ratio test has type I error rate far from the desired .05.
 Sometimes the likelihood test is liberal.
 Sometimes it is conservative.
+The exact test is always below .05 but is not very conservative.

 <img src="man/figures/README-geometricTypeI-1.png" width="100%" />

-In the aggregate, type I error rate is below the desired .05 for two alternatives.
+For the likelihood ratio test, the aggregate type I error rate is below the desired .05 for two alternatives.
+The exact test is conservative for all alternatives.

 <img src="man/figures/README-geometricTypeI2-1.png" width="100%" />